levontumanyan/Heap-Allocator/README.md

 ## Todo

 1. Add actual memory freeing from the process space, i.e. munmap
+   1. Currently there is an issue with the my_free function.
+The test for it is returning a seg fault.
 2. Understand and improve the data alignment / padding part.
 3. is our code correct in the sense of blocks not somehow being created where a data pointed by the block should be.
 4. Comprehensive testing needed for the malloc